mohammedmunna/vehicle-update-fullstack/README.md

    npm install
    ```

-3. Create a `.env` file in the `vehicle-update-fullstack` directory and add your MYSQL secrets and other environment variables:
+3. Create a `.env` file in the `vehicle-update-fullstack` directory and add your MySQL secrets and other environment variables:

    ```
    DB_NAME=nameofyourdatabase